sukhdev01/Calculator/README.md

 # Calculator
 This is a basic calculator in which HTML and CSS are used.
-This is very simple code but  Many a little makes a Mickle .
-(It takes drop by drop to fill the pitcher.)
+This is very simple code but  Many a little makes a Mickle.
+Calci.png is the output of this code.
+Thank You :)